NoahMarconi/blog/abiencoder/abi_encoded_return.md

 ## Reading Encoded Bytes

 Another pattern is to return abi encoded `bytes` instead of a custom data type.
-See the modified return type along with the abi.encode prior to returning the users array:
+See the modified return type along with the use of `abi.encode` prior to returning the users array:

 ```